scuzzydude/asimov/asimov.md

 This works if the system is real; if it really is a way to measure responsibility.
 People who leave their trash and don't make sure the charger is latched-- or worse -- get arrested using a SOT vehicle to commit a crime -- could get you kicked out of the Scoot and the responsibility domain.
 It's a privilege.
 A privilege earned by commitment to a shared value system.
 That shared value might simply be affordable and sustainable transportation for your neighborhood.

-You're an innovative scooter who expands his vision beyond a neighborhood radius, to say the broad sprawl of an urban city like Houston.
+You're an innovative scooter who expands his vision beyond a neighborhood radius, to say the broad sprawl of a city like Houston.
 You collect '67 Cadillacs, the most valuable one you give to your third wife, and had it painted pink with Hello Kitty trim.
 She dumps you when your Transylvania Meta Crypto fortune is staked and suddenly gushes, and you got out just seconds too late.
 She leaves you the Cadillac.
 You are inspired by your sister, who'd once guilt tripped you about your car collection, while she puttered around Houston in a Prius with her three daughters.
 One day, having an epiphany to the futility of sustainability, she breaks into your house, takes your keys, and drives Hello Kitty, top down, daughters seat-beltless in the back, all in Hello Kitty outfits.
 She's arrested.
 You realize your sister is just on the edge of something.
 It's a good thing, because taking care young nieces is hard and expensive and choosing the unemployment option in the same crypto currency you bet your life savings on wasn't good planning, with sister away for twenty to life for child endangerment.

 Your sister was on front end of a trend of girls that had grown up in the 90s and 2000s with the badass moms driving SUVs, minivans, and Cadillacs.
 Usually on the third kid but sometimes all it took was one, they'd feel the need to burn some gas, even if it cost \$46.60 a gallon.
 Nobody makes gasoline cars, and private cars of any kind cost more than a house because of the overall reduction of demand due the success of SOTs.
 Your ten Cadillacs become very valuable.
 Turns out moms all around the country want to drive around and burn some gas in a Hello Kitty Cadillac.
 Pretty soon, you're nationwide, except in California and Vermont, where you're wanted for crimes against humanity.